jensmeindertsma/advent-of-code/README.md

 </div>
 <br/>

+## Introduction

 This repository contains my solutions to the yearly [Advent of Code](https://adventofcode.com/2024/about) calendar of programming puzzles.

-## Overview

 Each puzzle is defined as a package under `puzzles/{year}/{year}-{day}`.